This 5 part Construction Augmented Reality series has been fun to write and it has been amazing getting to know you all in your questions.

 Please tell us how your BIM and tech adoption efforts are coming.
 What is working for you and what is frustrating?

-SUBSCRIBE to stay tuned to our next series--we're talking about preventing the NUMBER ONE cause of fee erosion on the construction jobsite: REWORK.
+NEXT UP: We're talking about preventing the NUMBER ONE cause of fee erosion on the construction jobsite: REWORK.
 Yup.
 It's the thing you did wrong the first time so you have to do it again.
 That thing.
 No one likes it, and even when you're getting paid overtime you want to throw your hard hat in a pool of wet concrete in anger.
 That thing.
 Let's avoid it, mkay?